Close Menu

 These small, aromatic seeds, often used in Indian cuisine and traditional medicine, pack a significant iron punch.

-Just a tablespoon (about 11 grams) of fenugreek seeds provides around 20% of the daily recommended intake of iron.
+Just a tablespoon (around 11 grams) of fenugreek seeds provides around 20% of the daily recommended intake of iron.

 Fenugreek seeds also offer a host of other benefits, including improving digestion and regulating blood sugar levels.